soar-telescope/goodman_pipeline/OVERVIEW.md

 are the following:

-1. Clean Path: You **MUST NOT** use the same directory for input and output with _redccd_ or you will end up with your data removed.
-But don't worry that the program doesn't allow it.
+1. Clean Path: You **MUST NOT** use the same directory for input and output with _redccd_ or you will end up with your data deleted.
+But don't worry, the program doesn't allow it.
 Although you are free to use any other directory, the recommended way is as follows:
   ```shell
   $ redccd [options] /source/path/ /source/path/RED/